mabrobotics/MD80-x-CANdle-Documentation/PDS/overview.md

 ![sto_dip_switch](images/sto_dip_switch.png)

 The switch determines what happens with the connected modules after STO triggering.
-If set to 0 (left positon), module remains on.
+If set to 0 (left position), module remains on.
 If set to 1 (right position), the power is cut off from particular module.
 Table below shows the effects of setting the switch in position 1 for different
 modules: